kingbian/SocketServer/README.md

 # SocketServer
-Create a local server socket and client socket to communicate
+This program creates a socket and server to establish a connection for communication.